cosmic-horizon/committees/Community-Spend/Readme.md

 ## Responsibilities and Duties:

-The Relayer Committee will have the following key responsibilities and duties in relation to the selection and oversight of official relayers for the Qwoyn Network:
+The Community Spend Committee will have the following key responsibilities and duties in relation to the oversight and distribution of community funds within the Qwoyn Network:

-**Selection of Official Relayers:** The committee will identify and evaluate potential relayers based on the defined evaluation criteria.
-They will carefully assess each candidate's previous relaying experience, relayer uptime, competency, and professional status to determine their suitability for becoming official relayers.

-**Delegation of Responsibilities:** Once official relayers are selected, the committee will delegate specific responsibilities and tasks to them.
-This may include assigning relaying duties for specific transactions or subsets of the network's operations.
-The committee will ensure that the workload is distributed efficiently among the official relayers.

-**Performance Monitoring and Oversight:** The Relayer Committee will serve as watchdogs for the relayer ecosystem, actively monitoring the performance and behavior of official relayers.
-They will regularly assess and review the relayers' performance metrics, ensuring compliance with established protocols, security measures, and best practices.

-**Support and Guidance:** The committee will provide support and guidance to official relayers as needed.
-They will be available to address relayer inquiries, provide clarifications on relaying processes, and assist with any technical or operational challenges that arise.

-**Corrective Measures and Dispute Resolution:** In the event of any issues, breaches of protocols, or disputes involving official relayers, the committee will take appropriate actions to address them.
-This may include initiating corrective measures, engaging in dispute resolution processes, or collaborating with relevant stakeholders to resolve conflicts.

-**Periodic Evaluation and Reassessment:** The Relayer Committee will conduct periodic evaluations of official relayers to ensure their ongoing compliance with the defined criteria and performance expectations.
-This evaluation process will help maintain a high standard of relaying services within the Qwoyn Network.
+**Distribution of Community Funds:** The committee will oversee the distribution of community funds based on predefined milestones.
+They will assess project proposals, evaluate their alignment with network goals and evaluation criteria, and allocate funds accordingly.

+**Project Vetting:** The committee will thoroughly vet projects that request community funds.
+This includes reviewing project proposals, assessing their feasibility, impact, and community benefit, and conducting due diligence on the project team and their capabilities.

+**Decision-Making on Fund Utilization:** The committee will make informed decisions on the utilization of community funds.
+They will consider the proposed milestones, project impact, financial prudence, and community benefit when determining the allocation of funds for specific projects.

+**Monitoring and Reporting:** The committee will monitor the progress of projects that receive community funds, ensuring that they meet the defined milestones and deliver on their intended outcomes.
+Regular reporting will be required from project owners to track progress and provide transparency to the Qwoyn Network community.

-**Community Engagement and Communication:** The committee will actively engage with the Qwoyn Network community to communicate updates, developments, and changes related to the relaying ecosystem.
-They will seek input from community members, address their concerns, and foster transparency in the relayer selection and oversight processes.
+**Community Engagement:** The committee will actively engage with the Qwoyn Network community to gather input, seek feedback, and involve community members in the decision-making process.
+They will provide opportunities for community participation, address concerns, and foster transparency in the distribution and utilization of community funds.

-**Relayer Delegations:** The Relayer Committee will have the authority to choose and delegate relaying responsibilities to the official validators selected for the Qwoyn Network.
-The committee will carefully evaluate and select validators based on their technical expertise, reliability, and alignment with the network's goals.
-Once official validators are chosen, the committee will delegate specific relaying tasks to them, ensuring that transactions and network operations are efficiently and securely processed.
-The committee will regularly assess the performance and adherence of delegated validators to ensure the reliability and effectiveness of the relayer ecosystem within the Qwoyn Network.

-By diligently fulfilling these responsibilities, the Relayer Committee will contribute to the effective operation and continuous improvement of the Qwoyn Network's relaying ecosystem.
-Their oversight and support will ensure the selection of dedicated, competent, and reliable official relayers, thereby promoting the network's security, efficiency, and long-term sustainability.
+By fulfilling these responsibilities, the Community Spend Committee will ensure the effective and responsible distribution of community funds within the Qwoyn Network.
+Their oversight and decision-making will support projects that align with network goals, promote community engagement, and contribute to the growth and success of the Qwoyn Network ecosystem.

 ## Decision-Making Process: